Norah Borges: Post-war career

 After the war, Norah spent one month with her mother Leo Acevedo in a women's prison for uttering cries against the president of Argentina Juan Perón, deepening the aversion that her brother felt for the Argentine political party Partido Justicialista and its founder Perón.
 After her release, Norah illustrated her brother's book Cuaderno San Martin, as she had done with his earlier works like Luna de enfrente and Fervor de Buenos Aires, and Las invitadas (1961) and Autobiografia de Irene (1962) by Silvina Ocampo.

 Norah wrote as an art critic for Anales de Buenos Aires under the pseudonym Manuel Pinedo.
 She worked as a journalist and painter until her death in 1998, but she gave away much of her work and did not care for regular art exhibitions.

-Norah's arrest was odd because her paintings didn't seem to have any political context before.
-She wasn't very vocal about her political views even with the arrest and her association to the Sur.
-She even refused to make statements about her political views.
-Norah's protest and imprisonment were eventually represented in her art such as her painting, Recuerdos de la prisión (1948-1949).
+Norah's arrest was odd because her paintings did not seem to be political.
+Even after her arrest and association with the Sur she refused to make statements about her political views.
+Norah's protest and imprisonment were eventually represented in her art, such as the painting Recuerdos de la prisión (1948-1949).
 Her later paintings were considered to be more "female-centered".

-In 1942, a version of Platero y yo by Juan Ramón Jiménez was published with illustrations and vignettes by Norah.
-She also worked as a graphic artist on other books by Spanish emigrants in Argentina, including Ramón Gómez de la Serna, Rafael Alberti and León Felipe and illustrated the works of her brother and other Argentine writers like Victoria Ocampo, Adolfo Bioy Casares, Norah Lange and Julio Cortázar.
-She designed the scenery of a play by Federico García Lorca using the techniques of oil, watercolor, engraving, woodcut, and drawings in ink and pencil.
+In 1942, a version of Platero y yo by Juan Ramón Jiménez was published with her illustrations and vignettes.
+She also worked as a graphic artist on other books by Spanish emigrants in Argentina, including Ramón Gómez de la Serna, Rafael Alberti, and León Felipe, and illustrated the works of her brother and other Argentine writers such as Victoria Ocampo, Adolfo Bioy Casares, Norah Lange, and Julio Cortázar.
+She designed the scenery for a play by Federico García Lorca using the techniques of oil, watercolor, engraving, woodcut, and drawings in ink and pencil.